-In all three books, each lesson is set up on one page with four possible culprits for a crime or misadventure.
+In all three books, each lesson is set up on one page showing four possible culprits for a crime or misadventure.
 Students need to read a few paragraphs about the situation that usually include the statements of observers and some data points.
-Students then read brief statements from each of the suspects that provide them with further information.
-There are a few exceptions to this format, such as in the situation where a cat is the culprit and the lesson relies on the statements of witnesses rather than the cats.
+Students then read brief statements from each of the suspects to gain further information.
+Students have to piece together information from the various sources to eliminate the three innocent parties and identify the one that is guilty.

-The lessons remind me of the grid puzzles where you are given various bits of information, and the grid helps you keep track of your observations and conclusions.
+The lessons remind me of the logic grid puzzles where you are given various bits of information, and the grid helps you keep track of your observations and conclusions.
 In this case, there are no grids, and students need to keep track of information mentally or with their own notes as they deduce the correct answer.

 For instance, in one scenario, a witness says that the thief was “was six feet or slightly taller…” Images of the four suspects show that two of them are clearly taller than the others.
 The personal statement of one of the tall suspects tells us that he is about six feet tall.
 This statement helps the student narrow down to two suspects.
 The statement of one of the tall suspects tells us that he was with two friends at the time of the incident.
 A witness had said that the thief was alone, so this eliminates one of the two tall suspects and leaves only the guilty party.

 Students do not know immediately which pieces of information are most critical, so they have to read carefully and reread to pick up details they missed the first time around.